sadespresso/icloud_storage/README.md

 A: It won't as it just returns the change date from file metadata

+Q: My files aren't showing up in iCloud

+A: Because it simply won't.
+It's a container, isolated from everything else, and can only be accessed by your app.

 ## How to set up iCloud Container and enable the capability

 1. Log in to your apple developer account and select 'Certificates, IDs & Profiles' from the left navigation.